galabra/galabra/README.md

 **👋 Hello world**

-I'm Gal, a people's person who'd passionate about solving creative challenges.
+I'm Gal, a people's person who's passionate about solving creative challenges.

 Living in today's world, I'm fortunate to use code in my pursuit of impactful and scalable solutions.